An official website of the United States government

 The Airborne Hazards and Open Burn Pit Registry is a free, voluntary online questionnaire where you can document your exposures and report health issues.
 VA will determine eligibility for the registry based on deployment information from the Department of Defense (DoD).
 Enrollment in VA health care is not required.

-To be eligible, you must be a Veteran or Servicemember who served in:
+To be eligible, you must be a Veteran or Servicemember who served in one of the following locations:

 There are many benefits to participating in the registry.
 However, participation does not guarantee other VA benefits such as disability compensation.
 Completing the 40-minute questionnaire will help you and your health care team in or outside of VA: